Auto-Rig

 Click Add Corrective Driver

-You can also use these buttons to create intermediate shape keys that will be triggered one after another as the bone rotates, for more accurate deformations.
+You can also use these buttons to create multiple intermediate shape keys that will be triggered one after another as the bone rotates, for more accurate deformations.
 Just copy the driver (right click on the pink area > Copy) and paste it to another shape key (right click > Paste), and use the 0/1/Reset buttons to define the shape key range.

 Tip